wso2/docs-is/en/docs/includes/running-an-sts-client.md

     !!! info
         The **sts-client** sample sends the username and password defined in the `SAMPLES-IS/sts/sts-client/src/main/resources/client.properties` file.
 WSO2 Identity Server authenticates if the user is in the system, and if the user is in the system, a token is sent to the requesting party, which is the **sts-client** application in this case.

-        The default username and password defined are that of the default super administrator, and you can change it accordingly.
+        The default username and password are that of the default super administrator, and you can change it accordingly.

         ``` java
         ut.username=admin